Wolfgenius/Wolfgenius/README.md

 ## Hello there 👋
 ##  I am Gediminas Urlikas, pursuing Bachelors of Science degree in Computer Science at Lehman College, with expected graduation in December, 2025.
 My specialization is in AI/ML.
 My hobbies include games: computer, board, etc...
 Specifically I like Paradox Studios games like Stellaris.
-I also interested in game development.
+I am also interested in game development.
 ##  Projects coming soon...

 ## Techinical Skills: